Ajax Lesson 01

-For the time being, here are a few useful links on AJAX.
+For the time being, here are a few useful links.
 I have separated them into two categories:

 For Designers and Web Fanatics: